MalteJ/LFS/README.md

     make docker

-To create the intermediate filesystem `artifacts/lfs-temp-tools-11.1.tar` execute the `toolchain`, `mount` and `chroot` Make targets. `make mount` will mount virtual filesystems into the chroot environment (/dev, /proc, /sys, /run etc.).
+To create the intermediate filesystem `artifacts/lfs-temp-tools-11.1.tar` execute the `mount-vfs`, `sources` and `toolchain` Make targets. `make mount-vfs` will mount virtual filesystems into the chroot environment (/dev, /proc, /sys, /run etc.).
 These can be unmounted using `make unmount`.

-    make toolchain    # LFS chapter 6
+    make mount-vfs    # mount virtual kernel filesystems into build/ (proc, sys etc.) make sources      # downloads all source packages (see misc/wget-list.*) make toolchain    # LFS chapter 6 & 7
-    make mount
-    make chroot       # LFS chapter 7

 Now is a good time to backup the new toolchain to a tar file: